davydovanton/hanami-scaffold/README.md

 Why?
 Because I what to generate crud actions in one command.

+__Sorry, but this gem doesn't work with 0.9 version of hanami.
+Please be attention.__

 ## Installation
 Add this line to your application's Gemfile: